Jin0403/RGraphDTA/README.md

   In this step, the preprocessed davis and KIBA datasets will be obtained.

-- Second, run train.py using `python train.py` to train MGraphDTA.
+- Second, run train.py using `python train.py` to train RGraphDTA.

   If you want to change the dataset for training, modify the dataset parameters in params.